ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_xamarin_forms/how-to-2.md

 The SimpleCommand class includes the CanExecuteChanged event and implements the CanExecute and Execute methods from the ICommand interface.
 The Execute method first calls CanExecute.
 If it returns true, Execute invokes a method encapsulated in the action field of the SimpleCommand class.
 The action field, which implements the actual command logic, is set in the class constructor.

 To illustrate this in practice, we implement the actual view model.
-Under the ViewModels folder, create a new file, MainViewModel.cs, and implement it as follows:
+Under the ViewModels folder, create a new file, `MainViewModel.cs`, and implement it as follows:

 ```CS
 using Arm64.MobileApp.XamarinForms.Helpers;